idaknow/weather/README.md

 - redux / react context api - passed the state to `WeatherContext` using props
 - loading animation - just used a `<p>Loading...</p>` which is not very smooth.
 If I had more time I would have used `Suspense` with a `fallback` to a loading `Skeleton`.
 - variety of error handling - returned a generic response for any non-200 status code from the backend.
 - no error handling on frontend with combobox.
-Assumed it handled this, but this could have been accounted for.
+Assumed it handled this, but this could be added.
 - refresh button - but I did implement a use-cache flag that you can hook into in the server.

 ## How I would productionise this